Table of Contents

 Burst Mode and Its Usefulness in Capturing Action Shots

-Burst mode, also known as continuous shooting, enables your camera to capture a rapid sequence of images with a single press of the shutter button.
+Burst mode, also known as continuous shooting, enables your camera to capture a rapid sequence of images with a single shutter button press.
 This feature is invaluable for photographing fast-moving subjects or fleeting moments, such as sports events or wildlife.
 It increases the likelihood of getting the perfect shot in dynamic situations.

 Built-in Wi-Fi and Connectivity Options for Seamless Sharing